linuxuser07/speakers-wanted/.github/ISSUE_TEMPLATE/request-a-speaker.md

 ---
 name: Request a speaker
-about: A template to help people request speakers
+about: Use this if you'd like to request a speaker give a talk at your group

 ---